Antarctic ice cores help reveal ocean temperature patterns

 “Our study clearly shows that the basic idea – the connection between the concentration of noble gases in the atmosphere and the average ocean temperature – is correct and that the method works,” Bereiter declared on Thursday.

 Using this method, the researchers identified an increase of 2.6 degrees Celsius in average ocean temperature over a period of 10,000 years.
-But they also believe that the method, which has been published in the scientific journal Natureexternal link, should be useful for monitoring current temperature changes – and not just large-scale changes like the shift from an ice age to a warm age.
+But they also believe that the method, which has been published in the scientific journal Natureexternal link, could in theory be useful for monitoring current temperature changes – and not just large-scale changes like the shift from the last ice age to the current warm age.
 That is important because as the global climate warms, most of the extra heat is absorbed by the oceans.
 Until now, measurements of average ocean temperature have been very complicated to produce, and are often distorted by variations in location, season, and ocean depth.

 swissinfo.ch/cl